luickk/tempCacheDb/README.md

 Key/Val database with focus on temporary ultra fast data storage.
 Originally the project was intended to be a header only library, I dropped the idea after breaching a certain complexity and after I came up with plans to extend the project.

 The idea is to provide a simple db which is able to store and manage key/val data at minimum latency in a temporary manner.
-Since the db is only meant for temporary data storage it's stored in memory (the heap).
+Since the db is only meant for temporary data storage it's stored in memory (heap).

 This type of db is suited for all kinds of data distribution in a local network or wireless type manner if latency and flexibility matters.

+Up to now there is still room for massive improvements in memory efficiency and speed.

 ## Features